Abdelrahman0122/whatsapp-Bulk-With-GUI/README.md

 ### 4. Run
 Run the `main.py` file.
+An app will open and you insert your message and the image and numbers.
 A chrome browser window will open with a WhatsApp login page.
 Quickly log in to Whatsapp and sending process will start after a few seconds.

 ## Note